 A brain injury attorney has the experience needed to look over your medical records and build a strong case.
 They will also be able to hold liable parties responsible for you or your loved one’s traumatic brain injury.

 Our Florida car accident lawyers in Cape Coral, Fort Myers, and Naples are dedicated to helping clients get the compensation they deserve for traumatic brain injury.
-To request your free consultation, call Lusk, Drasites, & Tolisano PA at (800) 283-7442.
+To request your consultation, call Lusk, Drasites, & Tolisano PA at (800) 283-7442.